The Egg Producer

 Fluffetts Free Range Eggs all display the number 1 on their shells, this shows that they are indeed free range - something Ben is extremely passionate about: "A bird with a higher level of welfare doesn't release stress hormones and as a result the quality of its eggs will be better.
 I open the hen houses every day and out they run, revelling in their freedom.
 Caged and barn hens miss out on this existence.
 Our birds can forage for insects, clover and roots giving them a more varied diet."

 A tip to tell just how fresh your eggs are.
 "Eggs have a best before of 28 days from laying.
 Our short supply chain means that our eggs are often in the shop just a few days after being laid and therefore have long shelf life.
 An old hand from the poultry industry once told me the best time to eat an egg is 5 days after it has been laid.
 If you're looking at eggs with just a week or so left then they can't be fresh," explains Ben.

 Ben's latest venture brings the opportunity to use his retail skills and experience once more.
-They are weeks away from opening 'HOME' in Wimborne, their first retail outlet specialising in Honey, Oil, Milk and Eggs all sourced locally.
-Ben is excited to see his idea become a reality: "I have been really heartened by the network effect within the local food community.
+They have opened 'HOME' in Wimborne, their first retail outlet specialising in Honey, Oil, Milk and Eggs all sourced locally.
+Ben has been excited to see his idea become a reality: "I have been really heartened by the network effect within the local food community.
 One connection opens doors to another connection, we have managed to bring together a really enticing selection of local produce.
 I believe Hampshire is a benchmark when it comes to local food.
 Collaboration is strong here."

-And will Ben and his family be tucking into pancakes this week?
+And do Ben and his family indulge on Pancake Day?
 "Of course," Ben enthuses, "we'll be having lemon and local honey.
 I've also recently picked up a fantastic jar of raspberry jam made by Charlotte Brown, I have a feeling this will be featuring too!"